vsdip/rvmyth_avsddac_interface/README.md

-4. Finally integrate both rvymth and DAC using a Top level module.
+4. Finally integrate both rvymth and DAC using a Top level module and test it to verify the correctness of the integration.

 ![](interface/interface.png)